finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SqlDesignApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SqlDesignApi>();
             var body = Select abc from xyz;  // string | SQL query to generate the writer design object from var mergeAdditionalMappingFields = false;  // bool? | Should `Sys.Field` be used to find additional potential fields to map from? (not always possible) (optional)  (default to false)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // WriterDesign result = apiInstance.PutSqlToWriterDesign(body, mergeAdditionalMappingFields, opts: opts);

                 // [EXPERIMENTAL] PutSqlToWriterDesign: Generates a SQL-writer-design object from SQL string, if possible.
                 WriterDesign result = apiInstance.PutSqlToWriterDesign(body, mergeAdditionalMappingFields);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));